ali-khurshid/My-Individual-Project/README.md

 **Day 2 — Analysis, Visualisation & Insights**

 1. Data Visualisation (Matplotlib, Seaborn, Plotly)
+2. Creating a set of hypothesis and validation rules.
-2. Descriptive Statistics & Correlation Analysis
+3. Descriptive Statistics & Correlation Analysis
-3. Key Insights & Recommendations.
+4. Key Insights, discussion and conclusion.

 ## The rationale to map the business requirements to the Data Visualisations